kth-step/HolBA/examples/tutorial/1-code/README.md

 # Some notes on the examples
 The `add_reg` function has some properties that make our analysis
 simpler:
 * there are no indirect jumps.
-We cannot currently automatically analyse code with indirect jumps, since the weakest precondition algorithm requires a static control flow graph.
+See `examples/tutorial/ijr` for an example of indirect jump resolution.
 * there are no multiplications among variables: non-linear arithmetic is an hard problem for SMT solvers, therefore analysing the algorithm would require to verify some support theorems that can be used as axioms in Z3
 * memory is not updated.
-This dramatically reduce the problem size in Z3.
-A more detailed discussion regarding problems to handle memory accesses is in section 5 and 6.
+This dramatically reduces the problem size in Z3.
+A more detailed discussion regarding problems of handling memory accesses is in section 5 and 6.